Abdy01/DVWA-Walkthrough/File-Inclusion/README.md

 So we can see that the parameter is missing any validation.

 The objective of this exercise is to gain access to `../hackable/flags/fi.php` and to read all five quotes.
-The exact payload does not work, but going back one more directory will include the file into the page.
+The exact payload does not work, but going back one more directory we will successfully include the file into the page.

 <p align="center">
   <img src="https://github.com/Abdy01/DVWA-Walkthrough/blob/main/File-Inclusion/!images/fi5.png?raw=true">